 Class attendance is absolutely necessary for your success in this course, so you must attend class.
 It is the responsibility of each student to attend class.
 If you miss a class, it is your responsibility to find a classmate from whom you can get notes, handouts, and assignments.
 A lot of important events (discussions, class assignments, tests, etc.) occur at the beginning of class, so arrive on time!
 This class requires active participation.
-For more details on day-to-day activities visit the class web site at: www.davidglensmith.com/tomball/1301
+Schoology will keep you up to date.